Russell-Waterhouse/blog/content/post/trends.md

 made and sold long ago.
 In the beginning, the most basic things tripped me up.
-How this weird syntax worked (it was a ternary), how logs print when I put them in this function that isn't called anywhere in my code base (it was using an annotations processor to set up an event bus that called the function, I'd never seen an annotation before and had wrongly assumed it was a type of comment).
+How this weird syntax worked (it was a ternary), how logs print when I put them in this function that isn't called anywhere in my code base (it was using an annotations' processor to set up an event bus that called the function, I'd never seen an annotation before and had wrongly assumed it was a type of comment).

 I was in over my head, but too inexperienced to know it.
 So I bought books, looked for best-practices online, and found it.

-I found Clean Code by Rob Martin and read it conver-to-cover.
+- I found Clean Code by Rob Martin and read it cover-to-cover.
-I found Head First Design Patterns and read it twice.
+- I found Head First Design Patterns and read it twice.
-I found Working Effectively with Legacy Code and read every chapter I could.
+- I found Working Effectively with Legacy Code and read every chapter I could.
-I found Java Concurrency in Practice and read as much of it as I could.
+- I found Java Concurrency in Practice and read as much of it as I could.

-This is where two things happened in sequence: First, my code got better and my job got easier, then my code got worse and my job got harder.
+This is where two things happened in sequence: First, my code got better, and my job got easier, then my code got worse, and my job got harder.

 At the time, I still had so much left to learn that I didn't question the second part of that.
 Why, as a project neared its initial release, did adding